dashpay/platform/packages/wallet-lib/docs/plugins/writing-a-new-plugin.md

 });
 ```

-## Accessing secure dependencies

-Due to the risk from running a plugin that have access to your keychain, these are, by default, not accessible.
-One would need to initialize a Wallet with the option `allowSensitiveOperations` set to `true`.

-You can see the list of thoses [sensitive functions and properties](https://github.com/dashevo/wallet-lib/blob/master/src/CONSTANTS.js#L67), anything under `UNSAFE_*` will require this option to be set to true in order to be use from within a plugin.

 ## Injection order

 While system plugins will by default be first injected in the system, in the case of a need for specific injection order.